 Applications for this new funding can be made from Wednesday 1st July 2020, please visit the NHS Learning Support Fund website for more information.
 You can also read their FAQs for more information about the funding available, how to apply and eligibility.

 We offer two radiography undergraduate degree courses, BSc (Hons) Radiography (Diagnostic Imaging) and BSc (Hons) Radiography (Radiotherapy and Oncology).
 As a diagnostic imaging student you will learn the skills and knowledge to help diagnose and treat illness by producing and interpreting medical images.
 The radiotherapy and oncology degree focuses on therapeutic radiography and gives students the skills and knowledge to work on the frontline of cancer treatment.

 As a City student you will benefit from teaching from academics who are experts in their field; many are also actively involved in research to inform the future of radiography provision and practice.
 Our clinical skills facilities are some of the most well equipped in the UK, allowing students to practice their skills before attending placements at some of the capital and south east’s busiest and diverse hospitals.
-Our undergraduate courses have been ranked 1st in London and 2nd in the UK for Health Professions by The Guardian University Guide 2018 and also has a 97% overall student satisfaction by the most recent National Student Survey 2017.
+Our undergraduate courses have been ranked 1st in London for Medical Technology, including Radiography for three consecutive years (Complete University Guide 2020 and 2021) and have received an overall student satisfaction rate of 95% for Medical Technology, including Radiography by the most recent National Student Survey 2020.

 Upon graduation students will be professionally recognised by the College of Radiographers and are able to apply for registration with the Health and Care Professions Council to practise in the UK.